Solar Panels in Laytown, Co. Meath

 A system installed in Laytown today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Laytown
+Solar grants available in Laytown

 Homeowners in Laytown, Co.
 Meath can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.